Abdul Nacer Benbrika: Trial

 The trial of Benbrika began in October 2007.
 He and eleven other accused were charged of terrorism offences.
 The case was presided over by Justice Bernard Bongiorno and was initially prosecuted by Nick Robinson, but later trials included Richard Maidment SC as prosecutor.
-Benbrika was represented by Remy Van de Weil QC with Josh Taaffe of Doogue & O'Brien (now Doogue + George) instructing him.
+Benbrika was represented in court by Remy Van de Weil QC, instructed by solicitor Josh Taaffe.

 At a hearing in February 2008, the prosecution in its opening remarks outlined the details of 500 phone conversations, recorded by telephone intercepts and hidden listening devices, between Benbrika and the 11 men in his group also on trial.
 Prosecutors alleged phone records revealed the group's plans: "to cause maximum damage.
 To cause the death of a thousand ... by use of a bomb."

 They allege the group led by Benbrika was "bent on violent jihad" and "planned terrorist attacks on football games or train stations to maximise deaths" and that Benbrika said that in some cases it was theologically permissible to "kill women, children and the elderly".

 The court was told how Benbrika allegedly used at least 10 different mobile phones that were registered under false names and addresses.

 The jury in the case retired to consider its verdict on 20 August 2008.
 On 15 September Benbrika was found guilty on the charge of intentionally being the leader and a member of a terrorist organisation.